JBPG/Gsens/Gsens.md

     ## Genetic confounding 0.073 0.003 22.840      0    0.066    0.079
     ## Total effect        0.397 0.015 26.483      0    0.368    0.427

-rxy, rgx, and rgy are the observed correlations between study variables (note that these should be partial correlations adjusting for sex, age, and principal components);
-n = sample size;
-h2 = is the variance explained in the outcome, here by the observed polygenic score (hence why h2 is rgy^2).
 The output provides:

-The standardized estimate of the relationship between X and Y, adjusted for G (i.e. the residual association after adjusting for the polygenic score).
+-   Adjusted Bxy: This is the standardized estimate of the relationship between X and Y, adjusted for G (i.e. the residual association between maternal education and child GCSE scores adjusting for the child's polygenic score).
 Note that this estimate should be the same as a regression of Y on X adjusting for the polygenic score in the dataset from which the correlations were obtained.

-The estimate of genetic confounding.
+-   Genetic confounding: This is the estimate of genetic confounding.

-The total effect which should add up to the observed initial association between X and Y.
+-   Total effect: This is the total effect which should add up to the observed initial association between X and Y.

 Heritability scenario
 ---------------------

+We will now implement the sensitivity analysis to examine genetic confounding under a scenario in which polygenic scores explain SNP-heritability in the outcome (here child GCSE scores).

+We will do this by adding a "h2" option which provides the chosen heritability estimate.

-The sensitivity analysis is implemented by providing the chosen heritability estimate, here h2 = 0.31 corresponding to the SNP-heritability of Y.
+Here, h2 = 0.31, which corresponds to the SNP-heritability of Y (child GCSE scores).

 ``` r
 round(gsensY(rxy=0.3975,rgx = 0.2894,rgy = 0.3446,n=3785,h2=0.31),3)